-Acute sinusitis in children can be defined as the acute inflammation of the mucosa of the paranasal sinuses or the nasal passages with a duration of less than 4 weeks.
-This inflammatory condition can be caused by viral infections, bacteria or fungi.
-Non-infectious etiologies of acute sinusitis can be allergies or irritants.
+Acute sinusitis in children can be defined as the acute inflammation of the paranasal sinus mucosa or nasal passages with a duration of < 4 weeks.
+This inflammatory condition can be caused by viral, bacterial, or fungal infections.
+Non-infectious etiologies of acute sinusitis can be attributed to allergens or irritants.

-Upper respiratory tract infections are very common in children with an estimated incidence of 6 episodes per patient-year.
-Approximately, 8% of these upper respiratory tract infection episodes are complicated by rhinosinusitis in children aged between 6 and 35 months of age.
+Upper respiratory tract infections are common in children with an estimated incidence of six episodes per patient-year.
+Approximately, 8% of these upper respiratory tract infection episodes are complicated by episodes of rhinosinusitis in children between 6 and 35 months of age.

-There are no differences in the incidence of rhinosinusitis among boys and girls, but the condition is becoming more common in both sexes within the last decade.
+There are no differences in the incidence of rhinosinusitis among boys and girls; however, the condition has become more common in both sexes over the past decade.

-Children, who are born with genetic disorders that impair mucosal ciliary movement, or who have impaired secretory immune response, are predisposed to recurrent rhinosinusitis episodes.
+Children with congenital genetic disorders that impair mucosal ciliary movement or those with an impaired secretory immune response are predisposed to recurrent episodes of rhinosinusitis.

 Etiology and Pathophysiology of Sinusitis

-The most common etiology of rhinosinusitis in children is viral in origin.
-Secondary bacterial infections of the sinuses are a common complication in children.
-Streptococcus pneumoniae, Moraxella catarrhalis, staphylococcus aureus and nontypeable Haemophilus influenzae are the most commonly identified bacterial etiologies of bacterial rhinosinusitis in children.
+The most common etiology of rhinosinusitis is viral in origin and secondary bacterial infections of the sinuses are common.
+Streptococcus pneumoniae, Moraxella catarrhalis, Staphylococcus aureus, and non-typeable Haemophilus influenzae are the most commonly identified etiologies of bacterial rhinosinusitis.

-For bacteria to colonize the nasal and paranasal sinuses and cause symptoms in children, certain pathological changes must happen first within the nasal and paranasal passages.
+For bacteria to colonize the nasal and paranasal sinuses and cause symptoms, certain pathological changes must first occur within the nasal and paranasal passages.

-The most important pathophysiological change encountered is the obstruction of the sinus drainage pathways.
-A common cause of obstructed sinus drainage pathways in children is otitis media.
+The most important pathophysiological change encountered is the obstruction of the sinus drainage pathways, and otitis media is a common cause bringing about this change in children.
 The normal metachronous movement of mucous towards the natural ostia of the sinuses is disrupted by mucosal inflammation.

-Additionally, children with recurrent bacterial rhinosinusitis usually have some evidence of ciliary impairment and altered mucus quantity or quality.
-The most common causes of altered mucus quantity and quality in children include asthma and other allergic conditions.
+Additionally, children with recurrent bacterial rhinosinusitis usually show some evidence of ciliary impairment and alteration in the quantity or quality of mucus.
+The latter can be attributed to asthma and other allergic conditions.

-When a child presents with symptoms and signs suggestive of an upper respiratory tract infection, one should pay attention to the severity of the symptoms and the possibility of the presence of a complicating rhinosinusitis.
+When a child presents with symptoms and signs suggestive of an upper respiratory tract infection, attention should be paid to the severity of the symptoms and the possibility of rhinosinusitis.

-- Persistent sinusitis (common) includes nasal discharge (any quality), daytime cough (which may be worse at night), or both for at least 10 days without improvement.
+- Persistent sinusitis (common) presents with nasal discharge (any quality), daytime cough (which may worsen at night), or both, for at least 10 days without signs of improvement.

-- Severe sinusitis: It occurs when there is concurrent fever with purulent thick nasal mucus discharge that is thick, colored, or cloudy for at least 3 consecutive days, with more severe facial pain and headache.
+- Severe sinusitis presents with concurrent fever with a purulent nasal mucous discharge that is thick, colored, or cloudy for at least three consecutive days and is accompanied by severe facial pain and headache.

-- Worsening sinusitis: It starts with a viral cold but later worsens with bacterial infection and there is a new onset of nasal discharge, a daytime cough, or a high-grade fever after initial improvement.
+- Worsening sinusitis begins with a viral cold but later worsens after a bacterial infection; there is a new onset of nasal discharge, daytime cough, or high-grade fever after initial improvement.

-Almost all children with viral upper respiratory tract infections have rhinosinusitis; therefore, we will focus on differentiating bacterial from viral sinusitis.
-This distinction is important because viral rhinosinusitis resolves spontaneously, while bacterial rhinosinusitis in children requires specific antimicrobial therapy.
+Rhinosinusitis is a presenting feature in almost all children with viral upper respiratory tract infections; therefore, it is important to differentiate bacterial from viral sinusitis.
+This distinction is important because viral rhinosinusitis resolves spontaneously, while the bacterial variant in children requires specific antimicrobial therapy.

 Diagnosis of acute bacterial sinusitis

-The diagnosis of acute bacterial sinusitis is made when the child has two major criteria or one major criterion and two or more minor criteria from the clinical diagnostic criteria of bacterial sinusitis in children.
+The diagnosis of acute bacterial sinusitis is made when the child exhibits two major criteria, or one major and two or more minor criteria from the clinical diagnostic criteria of bacterial sinusitis.

-- Nasal congestion, nasal discharge which can be purulent
+- Nasal congestion or discharge, which can be purulent

 - Loss of the sense of smell